Hand axe: Dimensions and ratios

 A and o can be used to delineate the contour's cross section and to measure the angles of the edges (provided this is not an area covered in the stone's original cortex).
 These angular measurements for the edges are made using a goniometer.

 Edge length, weight and the length of the chord described by the edges (if the piece has a transverse terminal bezel) can be measured.
 These measurements allow morphological and technical ratios to be established (for example, the relationship between the weight and the length of the cutting edges, or the relationship between the hammer used to form the piece and the angle obtained etc.).

 The most commonly used coefficients were established by Bordes for the morphological-mathematical classification of what he called "classic bifaces" (Balout proposed other, similar indices):

-Base-rounding index—allows classic bifaces to be separated into triangular, almond-shaped and oval families.
-The L/a ratio provides the following separation thresholds:

-Elongation index—separates common bifaces from the short (and, occasionally, from the elongated).
-For example, within the family of Oval bifaces the index distinguishes discoidal bifaces from other types; in the Almond-shaped bifaces it identifies lanceolate or micoquien bifaces.
-The index is calculated using L/m.
-Thresholds:

-Cross-sectional/planar index—divides the thick bifaces from the flat ones and is used only on certain types.
-In the Almond-shaped bifaces (along with the elongation index) it distinguishes the amygdaloid bifaces (thick) from the cordiform bifaces (flat).
-The index is calculated using m/e.
-Thresholds:

-Other indexes apply to the other types of bifaces (partial bifaces, bifaces with an unworked base, or cleaver, spatulate, Abbevillean, nucleiform, etc.).

 Bordes hand axe typology

 The following guide is strongly influenced by the possibly outdated and basically morphological "Bordes method" classification system.
 This classification is particularly applicable to classic hand axes, those that can be defined and catalogued by measuring dimensions and mathematical ratios, while disregarding nearly all subjective criteria.
 "Distinguishing between different types of hand axes is not always easy.
 There is often no room for doubts, however, there are a number of cases where the difficulty is real."
 In the majority of cases, this system agrees with previously established categories (although slightly redefining them).
 Balout made a similar attempt at categorization.